Binance Portfolio Redesign

 Humanized Data & Feedback

 I introduced portfolio health scores, plain-language risk alerts, and contextual nudges that offering feedback, suggestions, and turning raw data into constructive guidance.
-You feel more guided to understand your money instead of leaving you to figuring out.

 4